Mario (franchise): Comics and manga

 is a manga series written by Yukio Sawada and published by Shogakukan.
 It is serialized in CoroCoro Comic.
 It contains many characters and scenarios from Mario games, such as Super Mario World and Paper Mario.
 Having just hit its 41st volume, Super Mario-kun is the longest-running Mario series manga to date.
 It continues to release new volumes to date.
 Another consistent manga series of the same name based on various Mario games is a work written and drawn by Hiroshi Takase and published by PikkaPika Comics.
 After five volumes, production stopped due to the author's death in 2006.

 The Nintendo Comics System was a series of comic books published by Valiant Comics in 1990 and 1991.
 It was part of a licensing deal with Nintendo, featuring characters from their video games and the cartoons based on them.
 Valiant's Super Mario Bros. comic books were based on the three main Mario games on the Nintendo Entertainment System, as well as The Super Mario Bros.
 Super Show.
 The Mario line was renewed for 1991 with two different books—Super Mario Bros. and Adventures of the Super Mario Bros.

 The Nintendo Adventure Book series was published from 1991 to 1992 by Archway books, and Mammoth books in the United Kingdom.
 There are twelve in all.
 They are formatted like the popular Choose Your Own Adventure books, where the reader makes decisions that change the outcome of the story.
 Ten of the books are about the Mario Bros.' adventures in the Mushroom Kingdom and are based primarily on the Valiant Comics published for the Nintendo Comics System imprint.

 is an anthology of comics, drawn in a Japanese manga style, that ran in Nintendo Power magazine throughout 1992, featuring the characters from Nintendo's Mario series and based loosely on Super Mario World.

 Immediately following the end of Super Mario Adventures, Nintendo Power concluded the epic with a ten-page story based on Super Mario Land 2: 6 Golden Coins titled Mario VS Wario, which ran in their January 1993 issue and was later reprinted in the graphic novel.

+Shitamachi Ninjō Gekijō, also known as Lily Franky Theater, was officially licensed by Nintendo as a Japanese Satellaview virtual magazine broadcast from 1995 to 1996 that featured both manga episodes and live-action segments using Super Mario plushes.
+It was noted for uncharacteristically adult humor, including a scene in which Toad performs oral sex on Peach.

 At one point, Archie Comics made a pitch to Nintendo for a new Mario comic similar to its Sonic the Hedgehog series, but it was turned down.

 An encyclopedia based on Super Mario Bros. was released in Japan in October 2015.
 In February 2017, Nintendo announced that the encyclopedia would launch in North America and Europe in June 2017.

 Another encyclopedia based on the series up until Super Mario Maker was published by Dark Horse Publishing on October 23, 2018.